GoogleCloudPlatform/service-extensions/callouts/python/extproc/example/litellm_gateway/README.md

 ### 4. Build and push images

-Callout image (run from `callouts/python/` — the build context is the package root):
+Callout image (run from `callouts/python/`, since the build context is the package root):

 ```bash
 cd callouts/python